IntroSDE/introsde/assignments/assignment02/README.md

             </healthProfile>
     </person>
     ```

 In case you keep healthProfile *static* (stays with weight and height only, even if other measures are available) the structure is:

 	```xml
 	<healthProfile>
 	        <weight>78.9</weight>
 	        <height>172</height>
 	</healthProfile>
 	```

-	In case you have healthProfile build *dynamicly* (according to measureTypes - you get extra points for that),
-	then the structure is approximately like this (**it can be different and it is fine**, as this part is not checked by 		**Client**):
+In case you have healthProfile build *dynamicly* (according to measureTypes - you get extra points for that),then the structure is approximately like this (**it can be different and it is fine**, as this part is not checked by **Client**):
 	```xml
 	<healthProfile>
 		<measureType>